Flight progress strip: Content

 Other information may be added as required.

+Use

+After processing the flight plan, computers will send flight strips to the tower, to the radar facility that handles the departure route, and to the Center controller whose sector the flight first enters.
+These strips are delivered approximately 30 minutes prior to the proposed departure time.
+Strips are delivered to en route facilities 30 minutes before the flight is expected to enter their airspace.

 In addition a strip may be "cocked out", or offset, from normal alignment to highlight potential issues.
 This can be used either as a personal reminder or as a form of communication between controllers.

 For filed flight plans, strips are initially printed from a computer and often contain more information than this.
 Further information is then added by controllers and assistants in various colored pens to show the role of person making the annotation.
 For 'free-calling' aircraft (generally smaller aircraft transiting airspace), strips must be fully hand-written by the controller or assistant from information passed by radio.

+Replacement by computers

 In some countries, strips have been replaced by electronic equivalents.
 These generally use touch-screens to show the flight information, while still trying to keep some of the physical aspects of paper strips and strip racks.
+This is not always a problem-free transition, since physical strips have many characteristics that a computer system cannot replicate.
+In fact, the term "handoff," which is used today to denote the computerized transfer of control of an aircraft from one sector to another, comes from the older technique of physically handing off the flight progress strip to the next controller to denote the transfer of responsibility.

+This technique is still used today within some control towers; for example, the ground controller may physically hand the strip to the local controller as the aircraft reaches the runway, or the local controller will drop the strip and strip holder down a chute to the departure radar controller in the room below, once the aircraft has been cleared for takeoff.